 In this new production of Orfeo, as in all of her work, artistic director Coonrod couples a deep respect for the original text with strategies for making an old work newly compelling for an audience of today.

 Coonrod along with music director Gina Leishman and stage designer John Conklin have introduced into the original libretto echoes of the versions of the legend that would have resonated in the minds of Renaissance audiences – along with after-echoes resonant in the modern imagination evoked by poets such as Rilke.

-Monteverdi himself models such a resonance of echoes in Act V, where a solo becomes a duet when the figure of Echo repeats, with poignant nuance, the final word of Orpheus’s every lament.
+Monteverdi himself models such a resonance of echoes in Act V of Orfeo, where a solo becomes a duet when the figure of Echo repeats, with poignant nuance, the final word of Orpheus’s every lament.

 Performed in the garden-courtyard of Palazzo Simoncelli, Colombari’s Orfeo offers echoes for a twenty-first-century audience of the intimate settings at the origin of modern opera.
 The action unfolds around the audience, dissolving distance between actors and audience, drawing all together in the final dance.

-Coonrod and her ensemble approaches Orfeo in the same spirit that she has approached Shakespeare’s Henry VI and Walt Whitman and Gertrude Stein or the medieval mystery plays: “moving away from the old model of one huge star around which everybody revolves, and into a constellation full of stars.”
+Coonrod and her ensemble approach Orfeo in the same spirit that she has approached all her work: “moving away from the old model of one huge star around which everybody revolves, and into a constellation full of stars.”